tlevine/ecohack-wetlands/readme.md

 version, and I haven't moved the data over.
 The storage format is [documented](https://github.com/tlevine/wetlands/tree/master/v1), and some of the files are [here](http://chainsaw.thomaslevine.com/wetlands/).

+Migrating these data to the new `v2` filesystem could be a nice quick project.